 I never knew my father’s father.
 He died of lung cancer when I was a year old.
 My mother’s father passed away when I was six, not before he had the chance to show me the wonders of hand chipped ice and six ounce Coca-Cola from a glass bottle.
 Then the woman who taught me to read and to take care of my body with regular exercise, Grandmother, she moved on that year as well.
 I was given more time with my mother’s mother, and she and I became good friends.
 Losing her was my first experience as an adult with loss through death.
 I was twenty-six.

 Life works this way, preparing us for the eventuality of big things with smaller ones.
 Nothing equips us for some losses, though.
-My dad died suddenly May 1, 2011, the same day Saddam Hussein was killed.
+My dad died suddenly May 1, 2011, the day before Osama Bin Laden was killed.
 My mom broke her hip eight days after we buried him.
 She followed him “home” a year later on May 24, 2012.
-In July of that year, our precious golden retriever, Abbie, began to wane, and when we found a tumor the size of a volleyball and her suffering became too much, we let her go, peacefully, with us and her sister by her side.
+In July of that year, our precious golden retriever, Abbie, began to wane, and when we found a tumor the size of a volleyball.
+When her suffering soon became too much, we let her go, peacefully, with us and her sister by her side.

 Of course, life didn’t stop during that time, and I felt like it was constantly kicking me in the chest.
 Often, when I’d wake in the mornings, I was disappointed as I faced another day of soul sucking heartache.
 I saw little point to existence, and any idea of a concept called “hope” abandoned me.
 I’m not sure I’d still be here if it weren’t for my husband and Abbie’s sister Luna, a German shepherd dog who might have been smarter than me and most certainly was more intuitive.
 She would literally pull me from that bed and into the world to face life as best I could — always with her right by my side.